NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

         git config --global user.email
         ```

-    - Cach your GitHub credentials in Git (i.e. link Git to GitHub).
+    - Cache your GitHub credentials in Git (i.e. link Git to GitHub).
 Type the following in your terminal and follow the promts:

         ```terminal
         gh auth login